NPotters/Pong_clone/README.md

 - a score counter was added.

-Alsoe the biggest bug of the original tutorial concerning the updating of the elements was resolved, by deviding the main loop into a game loop , a Update loop and a render loop.
+Also the biggest bug of the original tutorial concerning the updating of the elements was resolved, by deviding the main loop into a game loop , an update loop and a render loop.
  Aditionally a pause game option was added including a pause menu, having a simple overview of the game controlls.

 ```cpp